nemild/hack-the-media/software-engineers-media-guide.md

 	- **Consulting Shops**: Want you to buy their services — or come work for them
 	- **Dev Tool Vendors**: Want you buy their dev tools
 	- **Tech Companies**: Want you to join them
-	- **Conferences**: Want you to attend their conference and buy from their vendors/speakers
+	- **Conference Organizers**: Want you to attend their conference and buy from their vendors/speakers
+	- 	**Conference Speakers**: Want to pitch their company's products, build their brand/network, recruit engineers
 - **Hype**: When a new technology/tool is widely covered, it is often because this elicits substantial reader interest; use wide coverage to understand what content readers are demanding, NOT simply as a sign that something is important or a fundamental shift
 - **Understand issues with Hacker News/Reddit**: Given how often HN is read by engineers, understand the key issues with Hacker News/Reddit (see more [below](#user-content-hacker-newsreddit))
 	- **Downside of Democracy**: The world's most thoughtful expert has the same voting power as someone who knows nothing about the subject